Work · current role · 2022 – present

 Things I've owned end-to-end

-Moving a production API to a new ingress path
+Moving a production API path

 Running a regulated data migration